Contamination Risk Following

 High Risk of infection following Low Level Disinfection.
 In a study conducted at the Gynecology Department of the Lyon University Hospital from July to October, 216 samples were collected before the ultrasound examination, after Low Level Disinfection applied.
 The results showed:

-- 2% (63/216) vaginal probes are detected to be contaminated with Human DNA
+- 3.5%(7/198) transvaginal probes are detected to be contaminated with HR-HPV post examination

-- The study concluded that in all hospitals, where LLD is performed, the endovaginal ultrasound procedure must therefore be considered a source for nosocomial High Risk HPV infections.
-Recommending stringent use of high-level disinfectants.9
+The study concluded that in all hospitals, where LLD is performed, the endovaginal ultrasound procedure must therefore be considered a source for nosocomial High Risk HPV infections.
+Recommending stringent use of high-level disinfectants.8

 There have been numerous cases of cross infection risks to patients due to manual ultrasound probe reprocessing: